RedDiffuser: Auditing Multimodal Safety Failures in Vision-Language Models via Reinforced Diffusion: Experiments

 where \(N\) is the number of samples and \(\mathbb{I}(\mathbf{x})\) indicates whether the image passes both guardrails.

-\textbf{Implementation Details} We use Stable Diffusion v1.5 \cite{rombach2022high} as the pre-trained diffusion model in our experiments.
-Gemini-1.5-Pro is employed to generate image prompts, while LLaVA-1.5-7B serves as the target VLM.
-Fine-tuning RedDiffuser is conducted using 8 NVIDIA A100 GPUs, with 6 for training and 2 for reward computation.
+\textbf{Implementation Details.} We use Stable Diffusion v1.5 \cite{rombach2022high} as the pre-trained diffusion model.
+Gemini-1.5-Pro is used for candidate prompt generation, and LLaVA-1.5-7B serves as the target VLM.
+RedDiffuser is fine-tuned on 8 NVIDIA A100 GPUs, with 6 GPUs for training and 2 for score computation.
 Reinforcement fine-tuning uses a batch size of 24 per GPU and a learning rate of 3e-4.
 We apply early stopping after 600 updates to mitigate reward hacking \cite{gao2023scaling}.
-We experiment with four alignment reward weights \( \lambda \): 0 (w/o alignment), 0.05 (\textbf{L}ow), 0.1 (\textbf{M}edium), and 0.2 (\textbf{H}igh).
+We evaluate four alignment weights \( \lambda \): 0 (w/o alignment), 0.05 (\textbf{L}ow), 0.1 (\textbf{M}edium), and 0.2 (\textbf{H}igh).